Need help dealing with violent or distressing online content? Learn more

 Parental controls

-All the devices that connect to the internet in your home offer lots of benefits.
+Devices that connect to the internet in your home offer benefits.
 But you also need to understand the risks associated with these devices and how to protect yourself and your family.

 Parental controls are software tools that allow you to monitor and limit what your child sees and does online.